Nathan-Nesbitt/G2T/Notes/01 Setup_G2T_NN.md

 ## Setting up rsync

 Rsync is a useful command for syncing files between two devices.
-In our case, we are going to be writing code on our devices and will be transfering it to our server (the VM).
+In our case, we are going to be writing code on our devices and will be transferring it to our server (the VM).
 We don't want to have to manually move the files every time we make a change, so we can write a little script to run every time to update the files on the server using rsync.

 ### How to use rsync